GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/search-controllers/user-search-controller/chat-user-search-controller.md

 #### Parameters

-  - term: Search term.
+  - `term`: Search term.
 If empty string or `nil`, all users are fetched.
-  - completion: Called when the controller has finished fetching remote data.
+  - `completion`: Called when the controller has finished fetching remote data.
 If the data fetching fails, the error variable contains more details about the problem.

 ### `search(query:completion:)`